Skip to main content

 We suggest alternating between periods of "excitement" or motion with the IMU and holding still so that the camera(s) can accurately and precisely measure the given object space.

-If you find yourself still having trouble getting a sufficient number of observations to produce reliable calibrations, we suggest bumping up the threshold for our motion filter heuristic up when calling metrical calibrate.
+If you find yourself still having trouble getting a sufficient number of observations to produce reliable calibrations, we suggest bumping up the threshold for our motion filter heuristic when calling metrical calibrate.
 This is controlled by the --camera-motion-threshold flag.
 A value of 3.0 through 5.0 can sometimes improve the quality of the calibration a significant amount.

 Reduce Motion Blur in Camera Images